Kayx23/MAS-Website/README.md

 * Ionicons: https://ionicons.com

 # To-do List
+- [ ] animation effect (sliding) jumping to a section
-- [ ] Update contact info in the footer
+- [ ] Incorporate a secontion for the latest news
-- [ ] Inser social media icons in the footer: FB, Insta, LinkedIn
+- [ ] Update email in the footer
 - [ ] Meet the Team Page
 - [ ] Calendar Event: update events and links